TuDo-Makerspace/MIDI-Breakouts/README.md

 Further, one may also question the odd choice of some components, such as the 100nF film capacitor for voltage decoupling, instead of 100nF ceramic capacitor.
 This really leads us to why these boards have even been made in first place.
 They're were really just intended as test boards to try out some [template MIDI schematics](https://github.com/TU-DO-Makerspace/KiCAD-MIDI-Templates) I designed for future projects that require MIDI support.
 The components were chosen according to the stuff we had lying around in our lab, hence the quirky choice of components and varying resistor footprints.

 I'm still dumping this on GitHub, as we still have a few of these boards lying around and the repo serves as good documentation, but perhaps someone out there might also find them useful.
-After all, if you don't feel like using pricey film caps, you can always just pop in a ceramic one instead, the footprint is not that different.
+After all, if you don't feel like using pricey film caps, you can always just pop in a ceramic one instead!
+The footprint is not that different!

 ## Noteworthy Features